Skip to navigation Skip to content

 Pre-checks

-Pre-checks are completed on staff new to HI Service processing.
+Pre-checks are completed for Service Officers who are new to HI Service processing.
 New starters generally have their work reviewed and corrected with the guidance of a mentor until they are deemed capable.
 The pre-checking is a safeguard to improve the quality of the business process.

 Any errors detected by the mentor during this process are not reported for accuracy of processing purposes.
 The combined efforts between the mentor and new starter will be subject to quality checking the following day.
 Any errors identified for a new starter in transactions selected for quality checking must be recorded as errors.